WiseLibs/better-sqlite3/docs/api.md

 Various options are accepted:

-- `options.memory`: Open an in-memory database, rather than a disk-bound one (default: `false`).
+- `options.memory`: open an in-memory database, rather than a disk-bound one (default: `false`).

-- `options.readonly`: Open the database connection in readonly mode (default: `false`).
+- `options.readonly`: open the database connection in readonly mode (default: `false`).

-- `options.fileMustExist`: If the database does not exist, an `Error` will be thrown instead of creating a new file.
+- `options.fileMustExist`: if the database does not exist, an `Error` will be thrown instead of creating a new file.
 This option does not affect in-memory or readonly database connections (default: `false`).

-- `options.timeout`: The number of milliseconds to wait when executing queries on a locked database, before throwing a `SQLITE_BUSY` error (default: `5000`).
+- `options.timeout`: the number of milliseconds to wait when executing queries on a locked database, before throwing a `SQLITE_BUSY` error (default: `5000`).

 ```js
 const Database = require('better-sqlite3');